JGolafshan/JGolafshan/README.md

 ## Hi there! 👋

-I'm Joshua Golafshan, a Mathematics & Statistics graduate based in Sydney.
+I'm Josh Golafshan, a Mathematics & Statistics graduate based in Sydney.
 I have a passion for leveraging my analytical skills to solve complex problems and create impactful projects in the finance and technology sectors.

 ## About Me